SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Pinkie shambles into Sunset, wrapping her hooves around her and squeezing tight.
 "I…"

-Tears begin falling onto Sunset's back as she hugs back.
+Tears began to drip onto Sunset's coat as she hugs back.

 "I missed you so much…"